 You might pack water and snacks, zip coats into garment bags, and wake up in the dark to cart your kid to the hottest, least exciting place on earth.
 You’ll arrive at the horse show at roughly 2 a.m. and remain there with your sunburned offspring (you told her to wear sunscreen) until approximately midnight.
 At some point, you may get yelled at for napping in your air-conditioned car.
 Your child will win a 50-cent ribbon, and you will be proud again.

-But as you sign your check in the show office, you’ll think of the mothers of children who got into trouble at the mall this weekend, and you’ll wonder whether that might also teach your progeny some life lessons.
+But as you sign your check in the show office, you’ll think of the mothers and non-horse parents of children who got into trouble at the mall this weekend, and you’ll wonder whether that might also teach your progeny some life lessons.

 You will field different phone calls than those mothers will.
 Your kid will end up in the emergency room.
 You’ll wish she did ballet.
 She will be kicked by a pony, crack a rib falling off, and suffer untold other insults and injuries.
 Inexplicably, you will press on.